apache/spark/dev/README.md

 The release signing tool can be used to create the SHA512/MD5 and ASC files that required for Apache releases.

 ### Execution
-To create a release tar ball execute `python setup.py sdist --formats=gztar` from Airflow's root.
-After that `cd dist` and execute `../dev/sign.sh <the_created_tar_ball.tar.gz`.
+To create a release tar ball execute following command from Airflow's root.

+`python setup.py compile_assets sdist --formats=gztar`

+*Note: `compile_assets` command build the frontend assets (JS and CSS) files for the Web UI using webpack and npm.
+Please make sure you have `npm` installed on your local machine globally.
+Details on how to install `npm` can be found in CONTRIBUTING.md file.*

+After that navigate to relative directory i.e., `cd dist` and sign the release files.

+`../dev/sign.sh <the_created_tar_ball.tar.gz`

 Signing files will be created in the same directory.